Adarsh-singh-2002/DSA_/README.md

 Given a linked list, swap every two adjacent nodes and return its head.
 You must solve the problem without modifying the values in the list's nodes (i.e., only nodes themselves may be changed.)

+ >Leetcode question : 2130.
+Maximum Twin Sum of a Linked List

+In a linked list of size n, where n is even, the ith node (0-indexed) of the linked list is known as the twin of the (n-1-i)th node, if 0 <= i <= (n / 2) - 1.

+For example, if n = 4, then node 0 is the twin of node 3, and node 1 is the twin of node 2.
+These are the only nodes with twins for n = 4.
+The twin sum is defined as the sum of a node and its twin.

+Given the head of a linked list with even length, return the maximum twin sum of the linked list.